 Transactional Leadership Vs. Transformational Leadership

 Transactional leadership is perhaps most similar to transformational leadership, and the two managerial styles are often compared.
+Still, what is the difference between transactional and transformational leadership?
 Where transactional leadership focuses on more structured environments and the self-motivation of others, transformational leadership places more emphasis on motivating and inspiring team members to do their job.

 Simply put, transformational leaders focus on influencing others, while transactional leaders focus on directing others.